-And further along is the entrance to the Dukes Meadows Park adventure playground.
-The Dukes Meadows Trust commissioned and raised funds to build this play area (and a water play area that is shown next), which was designed to meet the needs of older children and work with the natural enviornment.
+The Dukes Meadows Trust commissioned and raised funds to build adventure playground and paddling pool at Dukes Meadows Chiswick.
+The Dukes Meadows Adventure Playground was designed to meet the needs of older children and work with the natural environment.
 The playground features landscaped dry riverbeds, slides, tire swings, wooden climbing frames, a zip line and earth mounds.

 I found it interesting that the play area was designed with input from children of Cavendish Primary School, who are now 18 or older.
 The students provided the ideas and inspiration and continued to be involved in its creation with visits to the architect’s office and to the construction site.
 That must have been a great experience to exchange ideas and see how it all came together!